sillsdev/languageforge-lexbox/frontend/README.md

 [Sveltekit](https://kit.svelte.dev) app stack with a [daisyUI](https://daisyui.com) UI library.
 Icons are gathered from various sources, see attribution in `/src/lib/icons`.

-Requests come into a node app managed by Sveltekit and those end up making the appropriate calls to the dotnet backend via Docker networking.
+Requests come into a node app managed by Sveltekit for static, CSR, or SSR.
+Data calls are made directly from the client to the dotnet backend via AJAX.
 Authn will be handled by a JWT cookie (http-only).

 ### Development